eyereasoner/n32s/README.md

 # n32s

-The n32s code is a precompiler from Notation3 to a N3S format that is used by Prolog reasoners such as [eye](https://github.com/eyereasoner/eye), [retina](https://github.com/eyereasoner/retina) and [Latar](https://github.com/MellonScholarlyCommunication/Latar)
+The n32s code is a precompiler from Notation3 (RDF Surfaces) to a N3S format that is used by Prolog reasoners such as [eye](https://github.com/eyereasoner/eye), [retina](https://github.com/eyereasoner/retina) and [Latar](https://github.com/MellonScholarlyCommunication/Latar)

 ## Installation